 Draped with layers of snow-capped runoff, the Rocky Mountains produce a soil composition, both unique and complementary to that of Kentucky.
 The varying nutrient profile creates a slightly different crop despite both farms growing the same strain of industrial hemp.
 Some might argue that all hemp is created equal, but we know better.

 Testing various phenotypes, it’s taken years to produce high-quality strains of industrial hemp – low in THC, but high in phytocannabinoids and CBD.
 Though hemp is typically an easy crop to cultivate, years of selective breeding have allowed farms to grow something truly remarkable.

 Raising the Bar

-From aquaponics to the incorporation of vermicompost, our team of botanists and farmers are constantly testing the latest experimental growing techniques.
-Our labor-intensive process begins in the greenhouse where we sow each seed individually by hand.
-We closely monitor each plant as it germinates and is transported outdoors.
-Through our daily inspections, we examine each plant from top to bottom, looking for even the slightest imperfections.
-Scanning the leaves and regularly testing the soil’s pH levels allows us to make the necessary adjustments for our plants to flourish and thrive through harvest.
+From aquaponics to the incorporation of vermicompost, our select team of botanists and cultivators are constantly testing the latest in agricultural advancements.
+Our labor-intensive process begins in the greenhouse where each seed is sown by hand.
+Monitoring each plant as it germinates and continues to grow, each plant is closely examined from top to bottom, looking for even the slightest imperfections.
+Scanning the leaves and regularly testing the soil’s pH levels allows for necessary adjustments to help plants thrive through harvest.